 A cash-out refinance can help you pay for home repairs, cover emergency expenses or fund a fun family adventure.

 6. You’d like to switch from an adjustable-rate mortgage to a fixed-rate mortgage

 Adjustable-rate mortgages can be great in some situations, but refinancing can help if you’d like to switch to a fixed-rate mortgage so you don’t have to worry about rising costs.

 7. You’d like to pay off your loan faster

-If you’d like to pay off your loan quickly, refinancing for a shorter loan term could help you get a better loan or lower interest rates.
+If you’d like to pay off your loan quickly, refinancing could help you shorten the loan term and get a smaller interest rate.

 8. You’d like to pay off your loan slower

-Most people want to pay their loans off as quickly as possible, but in some situations, it may be advantageous to pay off your loan slower while focusing on paying off other debt or improving your retirement accounts.
+Most people want to pay their loans off as quickly as possible, but in some situations, it may be advantageous to pay off your loan slower while paying off other debt or building your retirement accounts.
 If that’s the case, you may be able to refinance for a longer loan term.

 9. You need to buy someone else out

 Refinancing may be a smart solution if you need to buy someone else out of your mortgage (for example, an ex-spouse or parents who co-signed your loan).